Polarized morphisms between abelian varieties: Abelian varieties and Frobenius maps

 \end{proof}

 \begin{rem} This theorem is a way to generalize the previous counterexamples of \cite{GhTuZh} and \cite{Paz}.
-For example when an elliptic curve $E$ has a multiplication by $[i]$, the morphism $[2+i]$ corresponds in fact to the Frobenius $F_{(2-i)}$, as is shown in \cite{Sil}, Proposition 4.2 page 122. \end{rem}
+For example, when an elliptic curve $E$ has a multiplication by $[i]$, the morphism $[2+i]$ corresponds to the Frobenius $F_{(2-i)}$, as is shown in \cite{Sil}, Proposition 4.2, page 122. \end{rem}

-\begin{rem} This theorem gives as a by-product an explanation about the fact that one needs to avoid the ramified places if one searches for polarizability in the CM case.
-For the number field $\mathbb{Q}[i]$, the discriminant is $-4$, so as $(1+i)\,\vert\, (2)$, the morphism $[1+i]$ will not be polarizable.
+\begin{rem} This theorem explains as a by-product that one needs to avoid the ramified places if one searches for polarizability in the CM case.
+The discriminant of the number field $\mathbb{Q}[i]$ is $-4$.
+As $(1+i)\,\vert\, (2)$, the morphism $[1+i]$ will not be polarizable.
 On the contrary, as $(2+i)$ and $(2)$ are coprime ideals, $[2+i]$ is polarizable.
-This refines what is said in \cite{Pol}. \end{rem}
+This refines the results in \cite{Pol}. \end{rem}

-\begin{rem} One can construct examples of polarized morphisms on $A\times A$ like in theorem \ref{Frob} as soon as $\mathbb{Z}\subsetneq\mathrm{End}(A)$ and the Rosati involution is not trivial.
-We refer to \cite{Mum} page 200, Theorem 2, for the classification of division algebras that can occur for $\mathrm{End}_\mathbb{Q}(A)$. \end{rem}
+\begin{rem} One can construct examples of polarized morphisms on $A\times A$ like in Theorem \ref{Frob} as soon as $\mathbb{Z}\subsetneq\mathrm{End}(A)$ and the Rosati involution is not trivial.
+We refer to \cite{Mum}, page 200, Theorem 2, for the classification of division algebras that can occur for $\mathrm{End}_\mathbb{Q}(A)$. \end{rem}